-TTE is the method of choice for the evaluation of patients prior to cardiotoxic chemotherapy, and subsequently for monitoring and follow-up.
-The frequency of testing should be left to the discretion of the ordering physician, but generally no more often than at baseline and every 6 weeks thereafter while on active therapy.
+- TTE is the method of choice for the evaluation of patients who will receive or have received prior to-cardiotoxic chemotherapy medication.
+TTE may be approved for: - Baseline assessment prior to initiation of therapy - Monitoring during therapy and subsequently for monitoring and follow-up.
+The frequency of testing should be left to the discretion of the ordering physician, but in the absence of new abnormal findings, generally no more often than at baseline and every 6 weeks thereafter while on active therapy. - Long term surveillance after completion of therapy may be required, especially for those who have been exposed to anthracycline medication.
+The frequency of testing is generally every 6-12 months, or at the discretion of the provider.